 Restaurants in the Hotel Zone

-Since much of the area is taken up by resorts and condos, there aren’t a ton of restaurants here.
-I mean there are plenty of them in the resorts, but you can’t just go eat in most of them.
+Since much of the area is taken up by resorts and condos, there aren’t many restaurants here.
+There are plenty of them in the resorts, but you can’t just go eat in most of them.

 You won’t go hungry or thirsty here, though.
 There are just far fewer options than in other neighborhoods.